rlskoeser/shxco-missingdata-specreading/missing_data/README.md

 - [ScoMissingMembershipActivities.ipynb](ScoMissingMembershipActivities.ipynb) This notebook includes estimates missing membership activities and code to generate figures 1-3 for our paper.
 - [ScoMissingMembers.ipyb](ScoMissingMembers.ipynb) This notebook includes estimates missing members and code to generate figures 4-6 for our paper.
+- [ScoCalculateBorrowingCapacity.ipynb](ScoCalculateBorrowingCapacity.ipynb) This notebook includes code to generate figure 7 for our paper.
-- [Sco_missing_borrowing_activity.ipynb](Sco_missing_borrowing_activity.ipynb) This notebook estimates minimum missing borrowing activity based on subscriptions and contains code to generate figure 8 for our paper.
+- [ScoMissingBorrowingActivity.ipynb](Sco_missing_borrowing_activity.ipynb) This notebook estimates minimum missing borrowing activity based on subscriptions and contains code to generate figure 8 for our paper.

 ### Archived Notebooks